deathsave/grand-prix/docs/RULES.md

 ### Flat-tire

-Top-most 4 inserts in South-West chain... spells out F-L-A-T. Entering left "pot hole" 4 times causes a flat tire.
+Top-most 4 inserts in South-East chain... spells out F-L-A-T. Entering left "pot hole" 4 times causes a flat tire.
 No modes are advanced and scoring is back to "base scoring" until player successfully makes it to Pit Row.